-Potassium Acetate used for de-icing Operations will comply with the Ministry of Defence Specification 68-118 (De-icing/Anti-Icing Fluid for Run Ways).
+Potassium Acetate used for de-icing Operations will comply with the AMS 1435D: Liquid Runway De- Icing / Anti Icing Product.

 Potassium Acetate will be applied to the locations given in Figure 10/1, including 200 metres in advance of each bridge in both directions.